-If true, it is stated that a default connection will result in a structurally inconsistent model or block1.
-A "default connection" is constructed by instantiating the respective model or block and for every input u providing an equation 0 = f(u), and for every (potential, flow) pair of the form (v, i), providing an equation of the form 0 = f(v, i).
+Allowed for model and block class definitions.
+Only has an effect if true, when it is stated that a default connection will result in a structurally inconsistent model or block1.
+Here, the default connection is constructed by instantiating the respective model or block and for every input u providing an equation 0 = f(u), and for every (potential, flow) pair of the form (v, i), providing an equation of the form 0 = f(v, i).